Resources for Students

 Withdrawing from a Course

-You must confirm and understand withdrawal deadlines for both your high school and Hawkeye.
-Withdrawing from a course may affect your grade point average, graduation requirements, eligibility for high school activities, and even your college financial aid eligibility.
+You must confirm and understand withdrawal deadlines for both your high school (if applicable) and Hawkeye.
+Withdrawing from a course may affect your grade point average, graduation requirements (for concurrent enrollment), eligibility for high school activities (for concurrent enrollment), and even your college financial aid eligibility.

 My Hawkeye and Canvas

-My Hawkeye is your access to email, grades, and other important online services.
+My Hawkeye is your access to your Hawkeye email, grades, and other important online services.

 Canvas is Hawkeye’s online learning management system.
 The course syllabus, your grades, as well as course materials including assignments and videos, will be available in Canvas.